 If you’re interested in how coffee affects your gut, there is a whole section on coffee in our founder’s book Gut Well Soon.
 Initially, we encourage you to take a break from caffeine but after a few weeks you can have up to 3 a day.

 Yes, you can, there is nothing wrong with a little chocolate now and then.
 We prefer chocolate with 70% coco solids.
 Enjoy dark chocolate in moderation and we have a great recipe for Chocolate and Orange overnight quinoa!

 It is perfectly healthy to eat eggs every day, as they are not as closely linked to cholesterol as previously believed.
-However, if you don’t eat eggs, the RYH plan enables you to opt to not include eggs in your programme.
+However, if you don’t eat eggs, RYH enables you to opt to not include eggs in any recipes.

-RYH is predominately a plan to help you Reset Your Health with nutritious food.
+RYH is predominately about helping you Reset Your Health with nutritious food.
 However, our founder Catherine Rogers also emphasises the importance of exercise, sleep and stress reduction for your well-being.

 Eating mindfully is a great way to slow down, so try to make time to eat and focus on your meal.
 Simply starting to be mindful of how and what you are eating is a great way to reduce stress.

 Everyone should drink water every day.
 Other fluids to have, in moderation, are broths, herbal teas and other caffeine-free drinks.
 Sugary or caffeinated beverages should be avoided.

 Try adding a slice of lemon or lime to a glass of water, or add a splash of natural pomegranate, cherry or cranberry juice.
 Avoid commercially produced fruit juices as they are often high in sugar.

 If you find you are hungry (and the majority of our customers find they are not) then eat some RYH bread with a nut butter spread on it, or increase your portion sizes of the planned meals.